eliasmagn/postmarketOS_kiauh/README.md

 remains untouched—so you can try the Wayland session without disrupting the original install.

+### 🧹 Minimal KlipperScreen footprint

+- The KlipperScreen installer now defaults to the packages strictly required to run the UI with touch input.
+Optional fonts and media backends are skipped unless you explicitly opt in when KIAUH asks before launching the upstream installer.
+- Headless or scripted runs can preseed the decision by exporting `KIAUH_KS_INSTALL_EXTRAS=1` (install extras) or `KIAUH_KS_INSTALL_EXTRAS=0` (keep the minimal set) before invoking `KlipperScreen-install.sh`.
+- When the extras are skipped, the downstream log highlights that the install kept the dependency footprint minimal, so you can verify that the additional packages were not pulled in.

 ### 🪟 X11 remains a first-class option on postmarketOS

 - When the helper detects an Alpine/postmarketOS environment it now swaps the upstream KlipperScreen installer with an apk-aware wrapper before execution.
 The wrapper mirrors the original prompts but resolves dependency installation through `apk` (or `doas` when `sudo` is absent) so X11 packages install cleanly.